Serverless is great for websites. For AI workloads, it's a constant fight.

 Prerequisites

-- A domain name pointed at your VPS IP (A record)
+- A domain pointed at your VPS IP (A record)

-- Your Next.js app in a GitHub repository
+- Your Next.js AI app in a GitHub repo

 Step 1: Initial Server Setup